Empire (magazine): Regular features

 Empire reviews both mainstream films and art films, but feature articles concentrate on the former.
 Ian Freer is a regular reviewer for the magazine.

-As well as film news, previews and reviews, Empire has some other regular features.
+As well as film news, previews, and reviews, Empire has some other regular features.
 Each issue (with the exception of issues 108–113) features a Classic Scene, a transcript from a notable film scene.
 The first such classic scene to be featured was the "I coulda been a contender" scene from On the Waterfront.

 The Re.View section covers Blu-ray and DVD news and releases.
-Kim Newman's Movie Dungeon is a regular feature in the Re.View section, in which critic Kim Newman reviews the most obscure releases, mostly low budget horror movies.
+Kim Newman's Movie Dungeon is a regular feature in the Re.View section, in which critic Kim Newman reviews the most obscure releases, mostly low-budget horror movies.
 Newman has written for Empire since the first issue.

 How Much Is A Pint of Milk? presents celebrities' answers to silly or unusual questions, including the question "How much is a pint of milk?"
 This is intended as a guide to the chosen celebrity's contact with reality, and as such can be more informative than a direct interview by reporting some surprising responses.
 Willem Dafoe was the first interviewee in issue 59 (May 1994).

 Each magazine includes a "Spine Quote", in which a relatively challenging quote is printed on the spine of the magazine.
 There are usually some obvious and obscure links from the quote to the main features of that month's edition.
 Readers are invited to identify the film source and the links to win a prize.

 The Empire Masterpiece

 A regular feature since Raging Bull featured in issue 167 (May 2003), the Empire Masterpiece is a two-page essay on a film selected by Empire in the Re.View section.
-The selection of the films seem to be quite random and follow no specific pattern.
 Only a few issues since the first masterpiece feature have not featured one – 179, 196–198 and 246.
 Issue 241 (June 2009) had director Frank Darabont select 223 masterpieces.
 L.A.
 Confidential and Magnolia have been featured twice.

 Former features

 Where Are They Now? featuring past film celebrities and updating on their current professional and personal status first appeared in issue 28 (October 1991) featuring Mark Hamill and John Savage.

-My Movie Mastermind was another regular in which a celebrity was given questions about the films they were in or they directed.
+My Movie Mastermind was another regular in which a celebrity was given questions about the films they were in or directed.
 Celebrities range from Quentin Tarantino and Christopher Lee (who were at the top of the scoreboard) to John Carpenter and Michael Keaton (who were at the bottom of the scoreboard).
 The feature first appeared in issue 212 (February 2007) with Terry Gilliam.

 Special editions

 Genre guides

-In 2001, Empire published a series of guides to the best films by genre including science fiction, horror, crime, action and comedy.
+In 2001, Empire published a series of guides to the best films by genre including science fiction, horror, crime, action, and comedy.